jbock-java/jbock/README.md

 When none of these rules apply, compilation will fail.

-Both rule tables can be summarized in yet another table:
+Both rule tables can be summarized in a third table:

 #### Skew rules overview